 What can you do?
-Boost your savings rate and take advantage of automatic savings apps, like Acorns, to remove some of the discipline and willpower from the equation.
+Boost your savings rate and take advantage of automatic savings apps, like Acorns or Digit, to remove some of the discipline and willpower from the equation.
 Make your retirement contributions the first “expense” you pay from each paycheck, rather than an afterthought you pay with whatever happens to be left in your checking account at the end of the month.

 5. Americans Are Living Longer

 The most recent year of life expectancy data from the World Bank is 2018, in which Americans saw an average life expectancy of 78.5 years.
 Rewind the clock by 25 years to 1991, and U.S. life expectancies were more than three years shorter at 75.4 years.
 That adds another layer to the financial problems of American retirement planning.

 Remember, Social Security benefits are shrinking.
 Pensions are disappearing in favor of defined contribution plans.
 Yet many Americans have no access to those plans, and older workers are woefully unprepared for retirement.
 It makes one wonder how Americans will be able to afford greater longevity in the absence of sufficient retirement savings and income.

 The rise of health care costs is well-documented – not to mention obvious to anyone who has to pay for it.
 Adjusting for inflation to 2017 dollars, per capita health care spending in the United States more than doubled from $5,187 in 1992 to $11,172 in 2018, per the Centers for Medicare and Medicaid Services.